Greece must restore its credibility, new prime minister says | New Country 923

 The conservative prime minister said his priority is quickly putting policies in place to fast-track stalled projects, attract more investors and help restore Greece’s credibility.

-Mitsotakis promised to reduce taxes on lower incomes, introduce a dividend tax cut and other measures he said would boost economic growth.
-He said his government would make the Greek labor market more flexible while strictly enforcing employment rules.
+Mitsotakis promised to reduce taxes, especially on lower incomes, cut the dividend tax to 5% from 10%, cut corporate tax to 24% next year, and eventually 20%, from 28% and other measures he said would boost economic growth.
+He reminded his audience he cut property taxes an average 22% just a month after winning an election on July 7 and unseating the previous, leftist government.

-About 3,500 police officers were outside the Thessaloniki International Fair venue to keep protests from escalating into violence.
+The prime minister read a long list of investments his government will unblock.
+Chief is the mixed-used development at the former Athens airport site in the seaside suburb of Elliniko.
+The investment, which will include residential and commercial development, a park, a casino and a marina, is worth at least 8 billion euros ($8.9 billion) and, during its implementation, 30,000 jobs will be created.
+After the project is over, up to 75,000 will be employed in its installations.

+Another project is a gold mine operated in northern Greece by Canadian company TVX Gold, which had been opposed, often violently, by some locals the previous government encouraged.
+Mitsotakis said he is considering granting the company another mining project in the northeastern Thrace region.
+This investment is worth 1 billion euros ($1.1 billion).